randjelaa/vet-clinic-mobile/README.md

   <img src="./screenshots/edit_profile.PNG" width="200"/>
 </p>

-- View a history of all their payments
+- View a history of all their payments by clicking on the My payments button

 <p align="center">
   <img src="./screenshots/my_payments.PNG" width="200"/>